abbeygirl/nzedb/FAQ's.md

 ```
 ERROR 1114 (HY000): The table '#sql-4f6_2a' is full
 ```
 A: The most likely answer is that the partition holding your mysql tmp dir is full.
 If you have pointed this to /dev/shm, then either drop the indexes on releases, convert to InnoDB and recreate the indexes.
-Alternatively, chnage the path to mysql temp, restart mysql, convert to InnoDB, change path back for mysql tmp, restart mysql.
+Alternatively, change the path to mysql temp, restart mysql, convert to InnoDB, change path back for mysql tmp, restart mysql.

 Q: I am getting this error message "Lock wait timeout exceeded"
 A: The application is waiting too long to gain update locks with InnoDB.
-Need to increase in my.cnf this value: innodb_lock_wait_timeout.
+Within my.cnf increase this value: innodb_lock_wait_timeout.
 Default is 50, generally increased to 150.

 **Errors**